The opportunities that ICT gives our young people as they grow are both wide and fantastic.

 It is important that all children are kept safe from things which could make them upset or put them at risk.

-At school we help the children to think about their use and behaviour of computers.
+At school we help the children to think about their behaviour and use of computers.

 In discussions with them and using government advice we can minimise the risks.